 7651 N Oldfather Rd.

 Hours of Operation

-The Student Services Department offers a wide range of programs and services to MUSD students and the community.
+The mission of the Student & Family Support Services Department is to ensure that ALL students have an equal opportunity to succeed in school by removing barriers to achieving academic and personal excellence.
+Our department offers a wide range of programs and services to MUSD students and the community.
 These programs and services are designed to address the academic and social needs of our students.
 We work in partnership with other district departments, sites, and programs, as well as with external community agencies and programs.

-The services and programs that the Student Services Department provides are:
+The services and programs that the Student & Family Support Services Department provides are:

 - K-12 School Counseling Program

 - Family Resource Center